lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/18 pace.md

 "You stubborn, [b]stubborn[/b] mare..."
 Chrysalis murmured with sudden warmth.

-She nuzzled into the alicorn's neck.
-Celestia couldn't help but tense up.
-For these long drawn out moments, everything else fell into nonexistence—there was only the Queen and her firm grasp, her movements, each one of them measured and thorough.
+She nuzzled into the alicorn's neck, and Celestia couldn't help but tense up more.
+For these drawn out moments everything else fell into nonexistence—so there was only the Queen and her firm grasp, her movements, each one of them measured and thorough.

 "Your calmness cannot impress me," Chrysalis crowed in a perfect mixture of rough, primal savagery and tender affection.
 "But your subtle fragrance weaves for me another tale...
 Right now it is spiking with all [b]kinds[/b] of [b]flavors.[/b]"